kramble/FPGA-Litecoin-Miner/experimental/Ztex-1-15y/cgminer-3.1.1/README.txt

 just supply patches to specific release versions.

 WARNING - This is a VERY rough initial port.
 Its horribly buggy.
-In particular the icarus (cainsmore) hash rate reported is completely wrong.
+In particular the icarus (cairnsmore) hash rate reported is completely wrong.

 Compilation
 Open the official repository (link above) in your browser, click the "branches"